- Chart

 Disclaimers:

-This analysis is based on publicly available information and is for informational purposes only.
-It does not constitute investment advice.
-Market share data is estimated and may not be precise.
-Financial data and projections are subject to change.
+This analysis is based on publicly available information and is intended for informational purposes only.
+It does not constitute financial advice.
+Market share data and specific financial figures are estimates and may vary.
 Investors should conduct their own due diligence before making any investment decisions.

 AI Summarization is directionally correct and might not be accurate.